Akram-ch/Jumbo_mana_test_akram_chaouache/Readme.md

 conda activate conda_env
 python main.py
 ```
+in main.py, change the parameters for print(get_shortest_path(matrix,11, 8)) to change the AI's starting position

 ## Step 1 : learning
 The test requires the use and manipulation of reinforcement learning techniques, in particular Q-learning techniques, which I am not yet familiar with.
 So I started by watching a YouTube tutorials to get started.